Estimating Random-Walk Probabilities in Directed Graphs: Remaining Bounds

+We focus on the single-node problem in this section.
 We again consider the complexity of this problem both for a worst-case target, and when averaging the running time over all possible targets.
-To the best of our knowledge, this average-case version of the problem has not been considered before.
-We believe that it is just as relevant as considering the average-case versions of the previously considered problems, by exactly the same motivation.
-When averaging over all targets, we can obtain better bounds, and the average-case running time might be more important in practice.

-\subsection{Known upper bounds}

-Since $\vpi(t)$ is the average of $\vpi(s,t)$ over all nodes $s$, the $\pw$ method can be used to solve the single-node problem in $\tilde{O}(m)$ time in the adjacency-list model.
-Additionally, the single node problem has a successful history in the context of PageRank centrality estimation~\cite{reversePageRank_Bar-YossefM08, BPP18, BPP23, stoc/WangWW024, ChenGS04_pagerank}.
-Bressan, Peserico, and Pretto~\cite{BPP18} presented the first sublinear algorithm for the single-node problem, achieving a running time of $O(n^{5/7}m^{1/7})$.
-This bound was later improved to $O(n^{2/3}m^{1/6})$~\cite{BPP23}.
-A very recent work~\cite{stoc/WangWW024} further improves the upper bound to $O(n^{1/2}m^{1/4})$ and proves its optimality in the adjacency-list model with access to $\Jump$.
-By combining the above upper bounds, we obtain the following lemma.

-\begin{lemma} The single-node problem can be solved in $\tilde{O}(m)$ time in the adjacency-list model.
-If $\Jump$ is also available, the problem can be solved in $O(n^{1/2} m^{1/4})$ time. \end{lemma}
+To the best of our knowledge, average-case complexity for the single-node problem has not been explicitly studied before, but some results for other problem types can be naturally adapted to this setting.
+For example, \cite{BiPPR} provides an average-case upper bound of $O((d/\delta)^{1/2})$ for the single-pair problem.
+This bound can be extended to $\tilde{O}(m^{1/2})$ as the average-case upper bound for the single-pair problem, as noted in~\cite{BPP18, stoc/WangWW024}.
+For completeness, we also establish tight complexity bounds for the single-node problem in the average case under all query combinations.

+\subsubsection{Known Upper Bounds}

+Recall that by definition, $\pi(t)=\frac{1}{n}\sum_{s\in V}\pi(s,t)$, so algorithms designed for the single-target problem can be used to solve the single-node problem.
+Since in the single-node problem, $\delta=\alpha/n$, so $\pw$ method~\cite{page1999pagerank} is able to solve the single-node problem in $O(m\log{n})$ time in the adjacency-list model.
+With additional access to $\InOrd$, the $\RBS$ method~\cite{RBS} solves the single-target problem in $\tilde{O}(1/\delta)$ expected time, averaged over all possible $t$.
+By setting $\delta=\alpha/n$, we obtain the following lemma.